-- I explained in the target language that each student had to read 1 sentence and then the person next to them would continue.
-If there was a pause between the two people, I would ring the bell and the person would have to start reading the story from the very beginning.
+- Explain in the target language that each student has to read one sentence and then the student next to them must continue.
+If there is a pause between the two people, the teacher rings the bell and the second person would have to start reading the story from the very beginning.

-- Also, if a student read more than one sentence, I rang the bell, and the student had to start at the beginning of the story.
+- Also, if a student read more than one sentence, the bell is rang , and that student had to start at the beginning of the story.

-This allows a few things, most importantly of which is to have additional reps of the story.
+The goal for students is to get through the story from start to finish without the bell being rung.
+But each time the students have to restart at the beginning the classes is hearing extra repetitions of the story.
 Students are actively following along with the reading because they don’t want to be the one that makes the class restart.
 However, being typical students, you know that at some point, a student is going to lose track of where they are and… DING!
 Start again.

-In this story, there were also a lot of semi-colons, dialogue, and interjections within a sentence.
-This lead to some students stopping too soon or reading too much.
+A good text might have a lot of semi-colons, dialogue, and interjections within a sentence.
+This leads to some students stopping too soon or reading too much.
 Ding!
 Start again.

 Now, if the class is rather far along in the story, and you’ve already had a lot of dings and have repeated the first part of the story a lot, you can decide to “fast forward” and instruct the student to start reading at a farther paragraph.
 If you have a long text, you may want to implement this, if you have a shorter text, maybe not.